Ratstail91/sineQL/README.md

 		set title "The Prisoner of Aunt Kazban"
 	}
 	{
-		set title "The Goblet of Fire Cocktail"
+		set title "The Goblet of the Fire Cocktail"
 	}
 	{
 		set title "The Order for Kleenex"